 The raga also depicts Shanti Rasa (sense of calmness).
 Some studies say that the Raga has a positive effect on the neurons of the brain as it evokes serenity.
 The subjects used in the experiment imagined themselves wandering at some beautiful place or the feeling or presence of God or the aura of positivity of the God.
 People listening to Bhimpalasi feel light, happy, relaxed, refreshed and calm whereas the members of the non-experimental group lived their regular routine life experiencing no such feeling.

-Popular Bollywood songs in Raag Bhimpalasi
+Popular Bollywood Songs in Raag Bhimpalasi

 Few ragas lend themselves as easily to an expression of elegance as Bhimpalasi.
 Some of the most evocative compositions of Shringar Rasa of Hindustani music are in this raga.
 This is due to both the progression of the raga as well as the interpretations of different artists.
 Based on Bhimpalasi, Kishori Amonkar, heralded an approach which emphasized the emotional and evocative aspect of Hindustani Music, which would often come at the cost of breaking away from certain orthodoxies.
 Rang So Rang Milaye is an archetype of that approach to music.